 Q: Is there a demo available for me to try?

-A: Yes, we have an Online Banking Demo that is part of the Home Banking package.
+A: Yes, we have an Online Banking Demo and you can link to it from the Online Banking login page.

 Q: How long can I be inactive before being logged out of the Internet Banking product?

 A: The inactivity time out for a session is generally set for 20 minutes.

 Q: What is required to use the Internet Banking service?

 A: All you need to use Internet Banking is a secure browser that supports 128 bit encryption, such as Microsoft Internet Explorer®, Netscape Navigator® or America Online®.
 You can use any computer that has Internet access.

 A: You can either complete the Internet Banking registration form on the login page and submit it to us or work directly with a client relationship manager at the bank to get you enrolled.
 Once your registration is received we will process your request.
 You will need a password to access the service for the first time.
 You may contact us by telephone or wait for your password to be emailed to you.
 You must have an existing checking, savings or loan account before banking online.

 Q: Can I create my own password that is easy for me to remember?